 Challenges in Safeguarding Confidential Health Information

 Safeguarding confidential health information is becoming increasingly difficult.
-With the emergency of new technology such as mobile devices, file sharing applications, and cloud-based services, it is becoming challenging to guarantee total security to confidential patient information.
+With the emergence of new technology, such as mobile devices, file-sharing applications, and cloud-based services, it is becoming challenging to guarantee the total security of confidential patient information.
 Overreliance on these devices increases the vulnerability of protected confidential health information to malicious attacks.
-Additionally, overreliance of this technology by healthcare organizations increases the susceptibility to stealing or losing a significant amount of data (Luna et al. 2016).
-Thus, addressing the issue of data breaching in the healthcare industry is of great importance.
+Additionally, healthcare organizations’ overreliance on this technology increases their susceptibility to stealing or losing a significant amount of data (Luna et al. 2016).
+Thus, addressing the issue of data breaches in the healthcare industry is of great importance.

 Impact of Data Breaches

 Health information system plays a critical role in the delivery of patient-centered care.
-However, the use of healthcare information system leads to skyrocketing healthcare costs.
-Healthcare information system such as EHRs provides healthcare providers with instant access to patient information regardless of the location leading to continuity of care.
-Healthcare providers are in a position to access important patient information that helps them in providing emergency care or managing chronic conditions.
+However, the use of healthcare information systems leads to skyrocketing healthcare costs.
+Healthcare information systems such as EHRs provide healthcare providers instant access to patient information regardless of location, leading to continuity of care.
+Healthcare providers are in a position to access important patient information that helps them provide emergency care or manage chronic conditions.
 From a patient’s perspective, the health information system allows them to participate in planning their care and decision-making.
 Besides, the health information system provides the healthcare executive with the opportunity to make strategic decisions upon identifying areas that require investment or concentration based on the available data.

-However, malicious individuals particularly cybercriminals are after patient information stored in the healthcare system so that they can use their benefit which can be a personal interest or commercial gain.
+However, malicious individuals, particularly cybercriminals, are after patient information stored in the healthcare system so that they can use their benefit, which can be a personal interest or commercial gain.
 Security threats to confidential health information can originate from both external and internal sources.
-The sources aim at both stealing or corrupting personalized health information (PHI) which in turn leads to problems for the patients, payers, and healthcare organization.
-The Health Insurance Portability and Accountability Act (HIPAA) requires health organizations to implement security measures that promote the protection of health information which considered sensitive and confidential.
+The sources aim at both stealing or corrupting personalized health information (PHI), which in turn leads to problems for the patients, payers, and healthcare organizations.
+The Health Insurance Portability and Accountability Act (HIPAA) requires health organizations to implement security measures that promote the protection of health information that is considered sensitive and confidential.

 References